krachzack/weichspieleditor/README.md

 `espeak`.

 #### Caveat: `Path` on Windows
-On Windows, make sure VLC is on your `Path` environment variable, so the runtime can find it.
-If you get an error message complaining that `libvlc.dll` can not be found, you probably need to adjust your path.
+On Windows, make sure `espeak` is on your `Path` environment variable if you want to use it, otherwise the runtime can not find it.
+For VLC, the weichspielapparat will automatically search for it in a typcial installation directory.
+If you have a weird Setup you might get errors that `libvlc.dll` is missing.
+To fix it, you have to find `libvlc.dll` and make sure it is on the `Path`.

-If you have installed `espeak` it also needs to be available on your `Path` for `weichspielapparat` to actually use it.

 #### Caveat: `espeak` on Linux
 On Linux, installing `espeak` is absolutely required for `weichspielapparat`